 Thinking of Remodeling?
 How to Avoid Getting Burned

-How to Avoid Getting Burned When Renovating is Hot
+Remodeling Red Flags: How to Avoid Getting Burned By Your Contractor

 pexels-pixabay-50987.jpg

-When researching your project, you may find that every company has their own guidelines for receiving payments.
-As a rule of thumb, steer clear of anyone asking for full payment up front.
-This leaves little to protect you as the homeowner from shoddy work, or from your contractor skipping town without completing your job.
-Instead, it’s a much better choice to select a contractor that provides a payment schedule up front that is generally based on progress milestones.
-A payment schedule will provide assurance that you won’t get left hanging mid-job and allows the project to progress while maintaining a trusting relationship and accountability between both parties.
+When researching your project, you may find that every company has its guidelines for receiving payments.
+As a rule, avoid asking anyone to make total payments or large deposits upfront.
+This leaves little to protect you, as the homeowner, from shoddy work or your contractor skipping town without completing your job.
+Instead, select a contractor with a laid-out payment schedule.
+A payment schedule will ensure you won’t get left hanging mid-job and allow the project to progress while maintaining a trusting relationship and accountability between both parties.
+Always trust your instincts; if something feels off, don’t proceed with the contractor.

 Check That Your Contractor is Licensed and Insured